trevor2355/j-stats/README.md

 ## Getting Started

 ### Prerequisites
-A couple of things that you will need installed on your machine (check out their documentaion for installation instuctions)
+A couple of things that you will need installed on your machine (check out their documentaion for installation instuctions).

 1. [Mysql](https://dev.mysql.com/downloads/mysql/)